-City and Regional Planning, Historic Preservation, and Urban Environmental Systems Management:
+City and Regional Planning, Historic Preservation, and Sustainable Environmental Systems

-PSPD's Brooklyn-based programs (City & Regional Planning, Urban Environmental Systems Management, and Historic Preservation) have an open house on the first Tuesday of every month except for July and January.
+PSPD's Brooklyn-based programs (City & Regional Planning, Sustainable Environmental Systems, and Historic Preservation) have an open house on the second Tuesday of every month.
 Arrive at Higgins Hall suite 206 north at 6 PM for an overview of the PSPD and meetings with the coordinators of each program based on your interest(s).
 Light refreshments with current students will be provided.
 You can also sit in on a class at 8 PM, or arrange to do so on another day.
 Higgins Hall is located at the corner of Lafayette Avenue and St. James Place in the Clinton Hill neighborhood of Brooklyn, one block from the Clinton / Washington stop on the G subway line.
 Please RSVP to Adia Ware at email@example.com and indicate your program(s) of interest.

 These programs also have two Saturday Information Sessions per semester.
-Fall 2013 Saturday Information Sessions will be held on October 19 and November 9 from 10–11:30 AM.
 Please visit this site for more information.
 For information about the Historic Preservation program contact Program Coordinator Nadya Nenadich at firstname.lastname@example.org or at 718.399.4340.

 Also feel free to contact and talk any of the professors listed below.